 It may be more enlightening to note the technological ties I have.
 The limited range of software, hardware and services I use every day is likely to inform my coverage, in one way or another, and you should keep that in mind as you read my work.
 Please don’t interpret all the following as endorsements–I made these choices for reasons you might find irrelevant or worse, depending on your situation.

 - Home broadband comes courtesy of a Verizon Fios connection with 300 Mbps uploads and downloads.

-- We don’t pay anybody for conventional TV service, having dumped our satellite service in 2009 in favor of a mix of over-the-air and Internet delivery (including Netflix, Amazon Prime and Hulu streaming through apps on our 2009-vintage Sony TV).
+- We don’t pay anybody for conventional TV service, having dumped our satellite service in 2009 in favor of over-the-air and Internet delivery (including Netflix, Amazon Prime and Sling TV streaming).

 What else about where I’m coming from?
 You might as well start with this: In general, I like playing with technology.
 My earliest memories of dealing with electronics involve taking a screwdriver to my dad’s broken calculator and being fascinated to discover the wiring inside.
 It wasn’t too many years later that I sat in front of a personal computer for the first time (a TRS-80, for those old enough to remember), looked at the blinking cursor on its screen and thought “hmm, what next?”
 I remain interested in turning on a new device and seeing what it can do.

 But if you see me use a computer today, you probably won’t have to wait long to hear me curse at it.
 My fascination with the possibilities of technology has not made me overly forgiving of its failings.
 I hate having to wait as a computer locks up for no apparent reason, decipher inscrutable error messages or puzzle through interfaces designed with militant ignorance of such established principles of design as consistency, discoverability and efficiency.